Need Help? Give us a call.

 Extrinsic: A motivation that arises from outside the individual, usually spurred on by recognition, paycheck, or an award.
 You can use this motivator when you are looking for a way to get your staff to go above and beyond their current productivity.

-4. Equity Theory: Stacy Adams found people are motivated if they feel they are receiving compensation equal to what others receive.
+Stacy Adams found people are motivated if they feel they are receiving compensation equal to what others receive.
 Employees must feel equal among peers to be motivated in the workplace.
 People unconsciously assess themselves and how productive they are compared to coworkers and expect equal compensation for their output.
-As a manager, you should be cognizant of workforce perceptions in regards to pay and rewards.
+As a manager, you should be cognizant of workforce perceptions in regards to compensation and rewards.

-5. Operant Conditioning: B.F.
+B.F.
 Skinner discovered that reinforcing positive behavior will increase the likelihood that it will be repeated, and vice versa.
 In business, it’s important to increase or lessen certain team behaviors to make the team more effective.
 This theory says that praise and reward can be used to encourage good behavior.
-Thus, praising an employee in front of peers for a success will make your employees want to repeat that action to also receive praise.
+Thus, praising an employee in front of peers for quality work will make your employees want to repeat that action to also receive praise.
 Positive reinforcement can also be given in terms of incentives, bonuses, or more autonomy.

-6. Goal Setting Theory: Edward Locke found that worker’s motivation is a direct relationship to their goals.
+Edward Locke found that a worker’s motivation is a direct relationship to their goals.
 By setting specific and challenging goals for your team, like profit goals or time goals, you will increase productivity.

-It’s amazing how much of Psychology 101 can be used in the business world.
-And this was just a refresher!
-I highly suggest ordering an Intro to Psych book off Amazon and combing through the book, seeing if any of the theories presented relate to your business’ day-to-day.
+It’s amazing how easy it is to incorporate simple psychology in business.
+This was just a refresher!
+We highly suggest ordering an Intro to Psych book off Amazon and combing through the book, seeing if any of the theories presented relate to your business’s day-to-day.
 By combining an understanding of human behavior with the tenants of business practice you can create a successful, sustainable, and effective business.